harvard-library/aspace-linkomatic/README.md

     AppConfig[:nrs_url] = <NRS BASE URL>
     AppConfig[:olivia_url] = <OLIVIA BASE URL
     ```

+* First time setup: run scripts/setup-database.sh to add the new enumeration to the ASpace table.

 * To use LOM, users must have permission to:
 	* create/update resources in this repository